sansani/appthemer-crowdfunding/readme.txt

 1. Install the Easy Digital Downloads plugin and activate it, if you haven't already.
 2. Install the Astoundify Crowdfunding plugin and activate it.
-3. (Optional) Install the PayPal Adaptive Payments plugin. (https://easydigitaldownloads.com/extension/paypal-adaptive-payments?ref=7)
+3. (Optional) Install the WePay or PayPal Adaptive Payments plugin. (https://easydigitaldownloads.com/extensions/wepay-payment-gateway/?ref=7) (https://easydigitaldownloads.com/extension/paypal-adaptive-payments?ref=7)
 4. Create a new page for your frontend submission form add this shortcode to the page: [appthemer_crowdfunding_submit] - (this is optional).
 5. Go to Campaigns > Add New to create a new campaign.